zgoda/flask-rollup/docs/index.rst

 Running ``flask rollup init`` will create bare bones Javascript project control file ``package.json``, install Rollup and all required plugins and finally create generic Rolup configuration file in ``rollup.config.js``.
 All these artifacts are generated in current working directory so these commands may be safely tested outside application code tree.

-Once initialisation is done, the extension does not modify anything in Javascript environment so all updates to packages have to be processed *the Javascript way* (eg. with ``npm i --save-dev rollup-plugin-something-fancy``).
+Once initialisation is done, the extension does not modify anything in Javascript environment so all updates to packages have to be processed *the Javascript way* (eg. with ``npm i -D rollup-plugin-something-fancy`` and then adding it to Rollup pipeline in ``rollup.config.js``).

-With Javascript environment ready Rollup can begin bundling Javascript code of the application.
+With Javascript environment ready Rollup can start bundling Javascript code of the application.
 Internally definition expressed as instance of :class:`Bundle` is translated into series of Rollup command line params.
 Simplest bundle definition can look like the below code.

 .. code-block:: python